metablaster/WindowsFirewallRuleset/Modules/Ruleset.Test/Help/en-US/Test-Output.md

 ### -Command

-Commandlet or function name for which to retrieve OutputType attribute values, and then compare InputType against those values.
+Commandlet or function name for which to retrieve OutputType attribute values.

 ```yaml
 Type: System.String